Hardwyke History, Family Crest & Coats of Arms

 Early Origins of the Hardwyke family

-Yorkshire.
+The surname Hardwyke was first found in Yorkshire.
 Some of the family held estates at Ault-Hucknall in Derbyshire in early times.
 "The manor of Hardwicke lies on the south side of the parish, and on the border of Nottinghamshire, from which it is separated by the river Meden or Mayden.
 It was granted by King John, in 1203, to Andrew de Beauchamp: the Hardwickes possessed it for six generations; and Elizabeth, daughter of John Hardwicke, Esq., brought it to Sir William Cavendish.
-The present Hall of Hardwicke was built by the Countess of Shrewsbury in the reign of Elizabeth; its situation is exceedingly picturesque and beautiful, standing in a fine park containing 621 acres of land, embellished with venerable oaks of most gigantic size. " CITATION[CLOSE]
+The present Hall of Hardwicke was built by the Countess of Shrewsbury in the reign of Elizabeth; its situation is exceedingly picturesque and beautiful, standing in a fine park containing 621 acres of land, embellished with venerable oaks of most gigantic size. "

-Another 99 words (7 lines of text) covering the years 1527, 1608, 1525, 1580 and 1599 are included under the topic Early Hardwyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hardwyke research.
+Another 50 words (4 lines of text) covering the years 1527, 1608, 1525, 1580 and 1599 are included under the topic Early Hardwyke History in all our PDF Extended History products and printed products wherever possible.